 - The amount of money everyone on your case gets each month before taxes are taken out, if it becomes \$ or more.
-Right now, we show the amount everyone on your case gets each month before taxes are taken out is \$. - Address - Housing cost at a new address (rent, home payment, home tax and insurance, water, sewer, electricity, gas, phone, other).
-Tell us as soon as you know there will be changes to these costs.
-Don't wait to get your new bills to tell us.

-ABAWD (Able Bodied Adult without Dependents): work or participation hours fall below an average of 20 hours per week.
-This includes all employment and self-employment income and any hours that count toward the work requirement.
+Right now, we show the amount everyone on your case gets each month before taxes are taken out is \$. - Able Bodied Adult without Dependents (ABAWD).
+Work or participation hours fall below an average of 20 hours per week.
+This includes all employment and self-employment income and any hours that count toward the work requirement. - Any lottery or gambling winnings greater than \$4,250.

-5. SNAP Non-Streamlined Reporting households must report changes in:
+☒ 5.
+SNAP Non-Streamlined Reporting households must report changes in:

 - Address. - Housing cost at a new address (rent, home payment, home tax and insurance, water, sewer, electricity, gas, phone,other).
 Tell us as soon as you know there will be changes to these costs.
-Don't wait to get your new bills to tell us. - Source of household earned and unearned income. - The legal obligation to pay child support. - The number of people in your household. - Receipt of a car or other licensed vehicle purchased by your household or received as a gift. - Wage rate or status (full-time to part-time or vice versa as defined by the employer) . - Any unearned income greater than \$50 per month. - The total amount of your resources, such as money in bank or savings accounts, stocks, bonds, or cash, when the total goes over \$5,000.
+Don't wait to get your new bills to tell us. - Source of household earned and unearned income. - The legal obligation to pay child support. - The number of people in your household. - Receipt of a car or other licensed vehicle purchased by your household or received as a gift. - Wage rate or status (full-time to part-time or vice versa as defined by the employer). - Any unearned income greater than \$125 per month. - The total amount of your resources, such as money in bank or savings accounts, stocks, bonds, or cash, when the total goes over \$5,000. - Able Bodied Adult without Dependents (ABAWD).
+Work or participation hours fall below an average of 20 hours per week.
+This includes all employment and self-employment income and any hours that count toward the work requirement. - Any lottery or gambling winnings greater than \$4,250.

-6. SNAP Combined Application Project (SNAP-CAP) households must report changes in address.
+☐ 6.
+SNAP Combined Application Project (SNAP-CAP) households must report changes in address.